astropy/astropy-APEs/APE7.rst

 in fact a huge variety of 'n-dimensional datasets' and that there is very little in common for example between a spectrum and an image, in terms of what can be done with them.
-This has prevented the ``NDData`` class from including much functionality, and in fact we have been adding functonality then removing it after we have realized that it is not general enough.
+This has prevented the ``NDData`` class from including much functionality, and in fact we have been adding functionality then removing it after we have realized that it is not general enough.

 An example to illustrate this issue is that of arithmetic - what happens when